logandk/serverless-wsgi/README.md

       - application/vnd.company+json
 ```

+### Preventing cold starts

+Common ways to keep lambda functions warm include [scheduled events](https://serverless.com/framework/docs/providers/aws/events/schedule/)
+and the [WarmUP plugin](https://github.com/FidelLimited/serverless-plugin-warmup).
+Both these event sources
+are supported by default and will be ignored by `serverless-wsgi`.

 ## Usage without Serverless

 The AWS API Gateway to WSGI mapping module is available on PyPI in the